VModugno/mycobot_communications/README.md

 echo "source /home/ubuntu/catkin_ws/devel/setup.bash">>/home/ubuntu/catkin_ws/.bashrc
 source /home/ubuntu/catkin_ws/devel/setup.bash
 ```

+The PI also has an issue where the `ROS_MASTER_URI` and `ROS_IP` variables are set to localhost in the `.bashrc` and this makes it so we can't talk from a computer with ROS Noetic installed to the PI over the network.
+If you put the IP Address of the PI into the `.bashrc` then it works.

 From here, we can run rosmaster and our controller code, and try publishing a msg to control the arm.
 In one terminal bring up the arm controller: